 - Threshold calculations do not include storage of finished compost, which is a policy element that clearly benefits sellers of the product.

 For the most part, farms in Wisconsin are largely exempt from licensing regulations as there is no volume constraint for composting farm crop residue and manure generated on-site.
-On-farm composters need only meet performance standards in NR 502.04 of the Wisconsin Admin.
-Code, which require operating in a way that does not cause environmental harm to the farm’s surrounding area.
+On-farm composters need only meet performance standards in NR 502.04 of the Wisconsin Administrative Code, which require operating in a way that does not cause environmental harm to the farm’s surrounding area.

 If a farm is receiving material generated off-site, the threshold limit to remain exempt is 10,000 cubic yards on-site at one time.
 This calculation is based on the combined volume of farm crop residue, farm animal manure, yard waste, and clean chipped wood on-site at one time.
 This calculation takes into account collected feedstocks, the composting process, and finished compost for the final sum.